jlapeyre/Symata.jl/README.md

 The last version to support Julia v0.6.3 is tagged v0.3.0.
 Three percent of the tests fail.

 For Julia v0.5, install branch `jv0.5only`.
-No development is done on this branch, only fixes for changing dependencies.

-NOTE: The syntax for `PatternTest` has been changed in Symata v0.4.0, but is not reflected in many examples, such as the Jupyter notebooks.
-See "./sjtest/pattern_test.sj" for information on the new syntax.
+The syntax for `PatternTest` has been changed in Symata v0.4.0 See "./sjtest/pattern_test.sj" for information on the new syntax.

 ### Symata is